shakaknight/SPARK_GRIP/README.md

 # Graduate Rotational Internship Program || The Sparks Foundation
-This is the project is made as an intern in spark foundation
+This is the project made when i was intern in spark foundation

 **Web & Mobile Development Task #6**
 * Read up about Testing.